fsprojects/fantomas/docs/Documentation.md

 ### fsharp_keep_indent_in_branch

-Breaks the normal indentation flow for the last branch of a pattern match of if/then/else expression.
+Breaks the normal indentation flow for the last branch of a pattern match or if/then/else expression.
 Only when the pattern match or if/then/else is the return value of a function or member.

-*This feature is consider experimental and is subject to change*
+*This feature is considered experimental and is subject to change*

 `defaultConfig`